 Subutex addiction refers to the compulsive use of the medication Subutex, which is a brand name for buprenorphine, a partial opioid agonist used to treat opioid addiction.
 Subutex is often used in medication-assisted treatment (MAT) for individuals who are dependent on opioids, such as heroin or prescription painkillers.
+If a loved one is using Subutex more than prescribed or sourcing the medication illegally it could be a sign they have an addiction.

 The signs and symptoms of Subutex addiction can vary from person to person, but some common signs and symptoms include: